fillefrans/pi/README.md

         margin-bottom:0px;
     }

-    /*  This will tell your #someInhertedDiv to apply the same styles as div.someBaseDiv has.
+    /*  This will tell your #childDiv to apply the same styles as div.parentDiv has.
-        Then you extend this set of styles with more  specific to your #someInhertedDiv:
+        Then you extend this set of styles with more  specific to your #childDiv:
     */
-    #someInhertedDiv
+    #childDiv
     {
         background-image:url("customBackground.gif");
         background-repeat:no-repeat;